LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 #### Configuring the display format

-In the **Advanced Settings** of many of the survey interactions, you can configure two display settings:
+In the **Advanced Settings** of many of the survey interactions, you can configure several display settings:

-* Display Choices As
+1. Display Choices As
+2. Choices Per Row
-* Text Only Fallback > List Style for Choices
+3. Text Only Fallback > List Style for Choices

-Use the **Display Choices As** setting to specify whether and how to send the answer choices to the consumer.
+1 - Use the **Display Choices As** setting to specify whether and how to send the answer choices to the consumer.
 You can select:

 * **Quick Reply**: Select this to send the answer choices as quick replies in channels that support them.
 In text-based channels, the format specified in **List Style for Choices** will be used.
 * **Button**: Select this to send the answer choices as buttons in channels that support them.
 In text-based channels, the format specified in **List Style for Choices** will be used.